 In addition, this drone can also shoot in 4K thanks to a 12MP sensor and you can also shoot at 1080p at 120fps for some cool slow-motion shots, which makes this drone a solid choice if you want to track fast-moving objects.

-A 2000mAh battery and up to 10km of range also mean you should be able to fly quite the distance and for a decent amount of time too.
+A 2000mAh battery and up to 10km of range also mean you should be able to fly quite a distance and for a decent amount of time too.

 Are drones worth buying?